 This is a guest post.
 If you would like to write for Becoming Press then please consider joining our writing team here.
 You may read about the author at the end of the article.

 When I became a Christian, one of the desires of my heart was to learn how to pray effectively.
 I did not know who to talk to neither did I know where to start.
 During the process of me having these questions in my heart, I found out that there was a group of ladies who prayed daily for the church I was attending at the time.

 I decided to go to one of their prayer sessions and my life has never been the same since.
 One of the major things I learned from them was to pray scripturally.
-In other words, I had to make sure whatever I prayed about agrees with the scriptures.
+In other words, I had to make sure whatever I prayed about agreed with the scriptures.

 Now that I am a wife and a mother, I am forever grateful that whenever I am dealing with a very challenging situation, all I need to do is to find a promise in the word of God, pray it, and believe that what I have asked God for is already mine.